contact@consultdmw.com

 How to Add, or SUM, Time Values in Microsoft® Excel

-“We have a column of cells in an Excel spreadsheet containing times like, 3:15, relating to the time spent on a task.
-At the bottom of the column I’ve used AutoSum to add up the times, but the result appears as either a date or funny number.
+“We have a column of cells in an Excel spreadsheet containing times, like 3:15, relating to the time spent on a task.
+At the bottom of the column I've used AutoSum to add up the times, but the result appears as either a date or funny number.
 What do I do to get a total in hours and minutes?”

 Response — With Proviso

-The formula for the total you created with Σ — AutoSum — is fine.
+Your formula for the total you created with Σ — AutoSum — is fine.

-To achieve the result you want, you need appropriate formats for the time values, one for the recorded times and another for the total:
+However, to achieve the result you want, you need appropriate formats for the time values, one for the recorded times and another for the total:

 Summing time in Excel